As a baker based in the UK I had never even heard the term “Frosting” until I discovered American recipes online.

 I’m sure you are asking, what on earth are you on about?
 But it does speak to my headline question.

 Why is something Frosting rather than Buttercream?
-Well, generally speaking, they are the same.
+Well, generally speaking, they are similar.
 However, I think the answer is one special ingredient.
 Frosting, or American Buttercream, uses Shortening.
+Usually with butter, but also in total replacement of butter.
 This makes the icing whiter and can make it more stable.
 However, shortening is refined fat, which is why it is more stable, it melts at a higher temperature than butter.
+Specifically, refined vegetable fat.
+In the UK we call it Trex.
+It basically vegetarian-lard.

-In my next post, I’ll break down the basic recipe & method for the major icing types.
+In my next post, I’ll break down the basic recipes & methods for the major icing types.
 Do you have a favourite type of icing to work with?

 Have you tried buttercream with shortening?
 I’d love to know!